truenas/documentation/content/SCALE/SCALETutorials/Storage/Datasets/PermissionsSCALE.md

 ---
 title: "Setting Up Permissions"
-description: "This article provides instructions on viewing and edting ACL permissions, using the ACL editor screens, and general information on ACLs."
+description: "This article provides instructions on viewing and editing ACL permissions, using the ACL editor screens, and general information on ACLs."
 weight: 55
 aliases: /scale/scaleuireference/storage/pools/permissionsscale/
 tags: